-Design/methodology/approach - Consensus-as-monologue and consensus-as-dialogue are distinguished.
+Design/methodology/approach-We distinguish between consensus-asmonologue and consensus-as-dialogue.
 Under the former, the notion of a single speaker is emphasized (expectations of response are low).
 But under the latter, consensus becomes saturated with the self as the other (polemic, but born between people).

-Findings - Change agents need to consider their anthropology are argued and ask themselves whether the people in their organizations are the objects of communication or subjects in communication.
+Findings-We argue that change agents need to consider their anthropology and ask themselves whether the people in their organizations are the objects of communication or subjects in communication.

-Originality/value - Seeing conversation among people as a never-ending process.
-A different perspective on participation - a perspective whereby one person's message joins with that of another and one person's meaning joins with that of another is offered.
+Originality/value-Seeing conversation among people as a never-ending process.
+We offer a different perspective on participation-a perspective whereby one person's message joins with that of another and one person's meaning joins with that of another.